ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The system will only allow to onboard an active user.
 1. User onboarding is allowed only when the machine is online.
 1. The system will not allow to onboard a blacklisted user.
-1. The system will not allow to onboard an inactive user.
 1. An onboarded user will be able to take the machine offline and login to use the machine in offline mode.
-1. The system allows to onboard a multiple users to the machine.
+1. The system allows to onboard a multiple user to the machine.

 #### B. Registration Client enables capturing an officer's biometrics during on-boarding to support login, local duplicate checks, and registration submission